JeffDeCola/hello-go-deploy-gce/README.md

 ### 4.4 AUTOSCALING (OPTIONAL)

-tbd at a later date.
+I'll eventually do this at a later date.

 ```bash
 gcloud compute instance-groups managed set-autoscaling